 Students are exposed to Indigenous history as well as the culture and traditions of the Lílw̓at7ul.
 Theories of intercultural competency and communication styles are explored as a way to develop cross cultural leadership tools intended to support a diverse and indigenized workplace.
 Students will apply the acquired knowledge via case studies, online discussions, reflective writing and a culminating project relevant to their business/organization.

-The course is held face-to-face with physical distancing and safety measures taken during the COVID-19 pandemic.
-The course is split into two parts over three days, however, participants are not required to complete both parts.
+The course is face-to-face and split into two parts over multiple sessions, however, participants are not required to complete both parts.

 - Creating a safe and inclusive space